MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 ## My flows limit

-Here is the limit for the My flow and Team flows tab:
+Here is the limit for the My flows and Team flows tab:

 | Name | Limit | Notes |
 | ---- | ----- | ----- |